Voting in West Virginia

 West Virginia does not offer Election Day registration, so be sure to submit your voter registration before the deadline.

-You can pre-register to vote in West Virginia if you will turn 18 by the next election.
+You can pre-register to vote in West Virginia when you turn 17 if you will turn 18 by the next general election.

 Voting Rights Restoration